 Ethical and Malpractice Policy

-iRASD Journal of Energy & Environment (iRASD-JEE) follows rigorous ethical standards for publishing articles. iRASD-JEE ethics and malpractice statement is conceptualized on the Committee on Publication Ethics (COPE) guidelines.
+iRASD Journal of Management (iRASD-JOM) follows rigorous ethical standards for publishing articles. iRASD-JOM ethics and malpractice statement is conceptualized on the Committee on Publication Ethics (COPE) guidelines.
 The author (s) are solely responsible for the originality and reliability of the research outcomes and must comply following rules.

 - Data and findings of the research shall be provided only if they are real and reliable.

 - The findings of the highlighted research issue must be original.